 These days the reminders are everywhere that success depends on data-driven decision making (DDDM).
 That no organization is too small to leverage big data.
-That a company’s potential is ruled by the effectiveness of its data analytics.
+That a company’s potential is ruled by the effectiveness of its data management and analytics.
 And so on.

 Proclaiming the need for data-informed decision making: Stating the obvious?